kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 done < machines.txt
 ```

-At this point hostnames can be used when connecting to machines from your `jumpbox` machine, or any of the three machines in the Kubernetes cluster.
+At this point, hostnames can be used when connecting to machines from your `jumpbox` machine, or any of the three machines in the Kubernetes cluster.
 Instead of using IP addresses you can now connect to machines using a hostname such as `server`, `node-0`, or `node-1`.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)